LinkedEarth/PyleoclimPaper/README.md

 The package can (but do not necessarily have to) directly work with data in the Linked Paleo Data ([LiPD](https://lipd.net)) format.
 The advantage of working with that format is that the code contains automated data transformation, making working with paleoclimate data easier and faster.

+## Requirements

+v0.3 of the notebooks require v0.9.1 of Pyleoclim and associated requirements detailed in the `environment.yml` file.
+A built container is available on [Quay.io](https://quay.io/repository/linkedearth/pyleoclim?tab=tags):

+`docker pull quay.io/linkedearth/pyleoclim:5b1148342325`

 ## License

 All notebooks herein are provided under an [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0) license.